oriel-hub/api/docs/response.rst

 The **id only format** actually has two entries per item returned:

 :id:    The asset_id
-:url:   The url to get the full metadata for that asset
+:url:   The url to get the full metadata for that asset.
+It will have a
+        "friendly" format - that is the asset type (documents/themes/etc) will appear in the URL, it will use the "full" format, and after the "full" there will be a text representation of the title of the asset.

 The **short format** has four entries per item returned:

-:id:          The asset_id
+:id:          As above.
 :object_type: The type of the object
 :title:       The full title of the asset
-:url:         The url to get the full metadata for that asset
+:url:         As above.

 The **full format** has every field available for each item returned.
 These include lots of things ...